PostFixJS/Web-IDE/README.md

       `- package.json
    ```

-2. Install all dependencies with `npm install` in the `webide` directory
+2. Install all dependencies with `npm install` in the `postfixjs` directory and then in the `webide` directory

 3. To start development, run `npm start`
    This will start a development server that automatically reloads the page on changes.